mprinc/webpack.js.org/src/content/guides/asset-management.md

 Re-run the `npm run build` command and open `index.html`.
 If you look at the console in your developer tools, you should be able to see your imported data being logged to the console!

-T> This can be especially helpful when implementing some sort of data visualization using a tool like [d3](https://github.com/d3).
+T> This can be <span class='important'>especially helpful when implementing some sort of data visualization using a tool like [d3](https://github.com/d3)</span>.
 Instead of making an ajax request and parsing the data at runtime you can load it into your module during the build process so that the parsed data is ready to go as soon as the module hits the browser.

-W> Only the default export of JSON modules can be used without warning.
+W> <span class='important'>Only the default export of JSON modules can be used without warning</span>.

 ```javascript
 // No warning